7 Steps To Forgive Yourself For Hurting Someone Unintentionally

 — Maya Angelou

-If you can’t do it all in your head, as most of us can’t, create and write a dialogue between your inner voice and your conscious voice.
+If you can’t do it all in your head (frankly, most of us can’t), record or write a dialogue between your inner voice and your conscious voice.

 5. Validate Your Inner Critic